IDMNYU/DM-GY-6063-Creative-Coding-A-Fall-2020/week3/index.md

-# Week 4 - Friday February 21
-* Presentations!
-* discussion of reading
-* Show your work
-* analog input and output

-This far, we’ve worked with digital sensors, that is, things that are either on or off.
+This far, we’ve worked with digital sensors.
+That is, things that are either on or off.
 While this binary system is great for computers, we live in a world that’s not quite so black and white.

 The physical world exists along a spectrum, and fortunately for us, there are a wide variety of sensors that can get information about the physical world.
 With some sleight of hand, we can teach computers about the world around us.
 We’ll address a few of the many different types of sensors in a little bit.
 First, how do we trick the computer?